 The chart below gives an overview of course structure and subject options likely to be offered.
-Training is divided into two stages: a three -year pre-clinical course, followed by three years of clinical study (currently in Oxford or London).
+Training is divided into two stages: a three -year pre-clinical course, followed by three years of clinical study, which for most students is in Oxford; some choose to move to London for their clinical study.
 As the chart shows, the pre-clinical course is divided into two parts.
 The first lasts for five terms, and provides the 1st BM qualification which permits access to the later clinical years.
 The second, the 'Final Honour School' year, leads to a BA degree, and is a key and exciting difference to the programme offered by many other medical schools.

 The Oxford BA in Medical Sciences will provide students with an understanding of, and enthusiasm for, science and scientific method, and is awarded at the end of the third year.
-This part of the course aims to develop interpretive and critical skills, and encourages indepth study in one of five advanced options.
+This part of the course aims to develop interpretive and critical skills, and encourages in-depth study within a range of advanced options.
 As part of this year, every student undertakes an experimental research project, working within one of the numerous research laboratories across the University, or even beyond Oxford.
-Students propose their own topic, and the possibilities are therefore extensive and largely at the discretion of each student.
+Students may propose their own topic, and the possibilities are therefore extensive and largely at the discretion of each student.
 Oxford is internationally recognized for its biomedical and clinical research, and so students will learn from groups at the forefront of current thinking using cutting edge techniques.

-With a relatively small number of students in each year, the clinical school at Oxford (for which a separate admissions process operates during year 3 of the pre-clinical course) has a particularly friendly and supportive atmosphere.
+With a relatively small number of students in each year, the Oxford Medical School has a particularly friendly and supportive atmosphere.
 All students are valued as individuals, and, if they stay on in Oxford for clinical study, will become an integral part of the clinical team, backed by a strong programme of small group teaching and seminars.
 The School has been praised for the range and quality of specialist module choice, rotations, simulator training and electives (many of which are overseas) on offer.